ridibooks/lightweight-rest-tester/README.md

 ### 1.2.
 Request

-#### url
-There is nothing special on url.
+Except for `url`, other settings are optional.

-#### params (optional)
+#### params
-This framework generates multiple test cases with all possible sets of parameters when you put arrays of values into parameters.
+This framework generates multiple test cases with all possible sets of parameters when you put arrays of parameter values.
 It will let you know which parameter set fails a test if any.
 For example, the following parameters generate 27 test cases:
 ```json
 "params": {
   "param_1": [1, 2, 3],